THE CULTURAL HERITAGE

 STROKE

-The length of the stroke, to the nearest foot.
+The designated length of the stroke, to the nearest foot.
 Not often reliable, except for Boulton and Watt engines.

 MOVED

-If known, whether the engine was moved to another location or scrapped (Abandoned) or constitutes a major rebuild.
-(On the original spread sheet version these are entered as "m", "a" and "r")
+If known, whether the engine was moved to another location or scrapped (abandoned) or constitutes a major rebuild.
+(On the original spreadsheet version these are entered as “m”, “a” and “r”)

 POSSIBLE

 The existence of the engine is unconfirmed (Possible) or in some cases conjectural (Unlikely).
 Includes some engines first recorded after 1800.
-(On the original spread sheet version these are entered as "P", and "Unl.")
+(On the original spreadsheet version these are entered as “P”, and “Unl”)

 CYLINDER MAKER